Study for a prestigious MA in Education by distance learning

 - Critical Perspectives on Learning and Teaching

-MODE(S) of delivery Face to Face TERM(S) Summer (April - June) DAY/TIME Wednesdays, 5.30 – 8.00pm MODULE START/FINISH DATES To be confirmed once Institute term dates 13/14 announced MODULE DESCRIPTION With some core questions: What happens in classrooms?
+MODE(S) of delivery Face to Face TERM(S) Summer (April - June) DAY/TIME Wednesdays, 5.30 – 8.00pm MODULE DESCRIPTION With some core questions: What happens in classrooms?
 Why?
 And, what are the implications for learning? this module investigates classrooms as sites of (not) teaching and (not) learning.
 We will focus on the ways in which theories of teaching and learning, social interaction, identity and education shape how practitioners and researchers understand what takes place in classrooms.
 The module will integrate critical discussions of key readings; analyses of data excerpts including examples from our own practices; and participant inquiry into practice.
 ASSESSMENT Assessment is by two, 1000-word critical reviews of research and a 3000-word essay.
 SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A

 - Curriculum Design and Development

 MODE(S) of delivery Face to Face TERM(S) Autumn (October - December) DAY/TIME Thursdays 5.30 – 8.30pm MODULE DESCRIPTION Through seminars, workshops, and presentations the module aims to provide participants with new analytical and critical skills with regard to their curricular interests and responsibilities, in particular: an improved ability to 'read' curriculum materials, practices and policies in the light of the theoretical principles and ideological perspectives that inform them; an enhanced appreciation of the philosophical roots of issues in curriculum design and development; a better understanding of design and development strategies; and a capacity for deeper reflection on their own experience of curriculum.
 Since curriculum design is concerned with decisions about the knowledge to be taught, we spend time exploring different conceptions of knowledge.
 The role of 'economic rationalism' in driving current curriculum reforms in Britain and abroad is considered and it is contrasted with broader and more democratic agendas.
 Contents, objectives, processes and assessment are addressed as variously weighted dimensions of curriculum design and development with reference to both the classics of curriculum design literature and current writings and policies.
 ASSESSMENT This module is assessed by 4000-word essay and a group presentation.
-SPECIAL ENTRY REQUIREMENTS N/A CORE TEXT N/A
+SPECIAL ENTRY REQUIREMENTS Students who wish to take this module need to have at least two years experience in education.
+CORE TEXT N/A

 - Early Childhood Education